-Back in 2014 AOBiome started testing a living bacterial skin tonic, which looks, feels and tastes like water, but which contains billions of cultivated Nitrosomonas eutropha, an ammonia-oxidizing bacteria (AOB) most commonly found in dirt and untreated water.
-Their scientists hypothesized that AOB once lived happily on people, before we started washing it away with soap and shampoo, and acted as a built-in cleanser, deodorant, anti-inflammatory and immune booster by feeding on the ammonia in our sweat.
+Back in 2014 AOBiome started testing a living bacterial skin tonic, which looks, feels and tastes like water, but which contains billions of cultivated Nitrosomonas eutropha, an ammonia-oxidising bacteria (AOB) most commonly found in dirt and untreated water.
+Their scientists hypothesised that AOB once lived happily on people, before we started washing it away with soap and shampoo, and acted as a built-in cleanser, deodorant, anti-inflammatory and immune booster by feeding on the ammonia in our sweat.

 In an interview with Cecile Clavaud, research engineer for L’Oreal, a European Cosmetics forum reported that L’Oreal is also looking into microbiota imbalances in the scalp, which cause the all too common affliction of dandruff.
 Clinique sells a foundation with Lactobacillus ferment, and its parent company, Estée Lauder, holds a patent for skin application of Lactobacillus plantarum.

 Like L’Oreal, the Initial business has always prioritised research and development, continually striving to improve our service offerings to customers.
 “Our R&D is ongoing, as we research new and innovative products - such as enzymatic cleaners - to ensure that we have the best waterwise and environmentally friendly solutions for our customers and colleagues,” says Clint Jackson, Operations Director.